sdgilley/learn-tools/code-snippets.md

     python GitHub/merge-report.py
     ```

     The report will show PRs merged in the last 8 days.
 (The extra day insures that you don't miss a merge that happened after your report 7 days ago.)
 1. If longer than 7 days since last run, add a days parameter to the command.:

     ```bash
     python GitHub/merge-report.py <days>
     ```

 1. Modify the files in azure-ai-docs-pr as listed in the report.
 If there are more than 10 files, break it into multiple PRs to be eligible for auto-merge.
+(You'll see three separate sections, make sure you look at results from all three.)

-1. Copy the report output to your work item.
+1. You might want to copy the report output to your work item.
 This will let you see when it was last run, so that you can adjust days accordingly for your next report.